Introducing Stress Busters!

 Learn about the impact of stress on the body, identify common sources of stress, and learn to use a variety of methods to manage stress levels.
 Practice valuable social skills such as respecting personal space, using good listening, learning to effectively communicate, interpreting body language and more.

 Both groups will meet at the same time in different areas of the room.

 The Stress Busters groups meet every Thursday in the Elmwood Room at the library (unless otherwise noted).
 New participants are always welcome – come join us!
 No registration necessary.

 For more information, contact Jody Nelson at 517-346-8094.

 Connect to Community Resources

 Youth Engagement Specialists from Community Mental Health Authority of Clinton, Eaton, and Ingham Counties will also be available at the library on Thursdays to answer questions about accessing behavioral health services and connect families to community resources.
-No appointment needed, just stop by.
-They will be located in a Literacy Room (near the Youth Desk).
+No appointment needed, just stop by the Youth Services desk.

 RAISE Them Up Parenting Club + Stress Busters